skredev/discord-minecraft-whitelist-bot/README.md

 - **RCON_PASSWORD:** The password for RCON access.
 - **WHITELIST_ROLE_ID:** The role ID for the whitelist role to be added to users.
 This is **optional**.

-> You must first enable RCON in the server.properties file of your Minecraft Server and set a password
+> First, enable RCON in your Minecraft server's server.properties file and set a password.

 ### 4. Run the Bot